 ½ Cup of Jaggery

-1 tsp of Chili powder
+1 teaspoon of Chili powder

-1 tsp of Cooking Oil
+1 teaspoon of Cooking Oil

-½ tsp of Mustard
+½ teaspoon of Mustard

-½ tsp of Urad Dal
+½ teaspoon of Urad Dal

 1 of Red Chili

-1 Stalk of Curry Leaves
+1 A stalk of Curry Leaves

 How to make Puli Inji:

 1. Wash, clean, peel and chop Ginger.
 Here chopping can be done according to our choice.
-I like to have it as a fine chopped, freshly ground paste and coarsely chopped would also working fine.
+I like to have it as a finely chopped, freshly ground paste and coarsely chopped would also working fine.

 3. Once urad dal becomes brown add chopped ginger, and golden fry it in the medium flame by stirring them very often.
 Make sure, it should not get burned in any way.
 Once done, keep it aside.